thegetty/quire-docs/content/docs-v1/styles-customization.md

 ### Add Custom Classes to Pages

-You can added classes to `.md` files to change the styling of that page.
+You can add classes to `.md` files to change the styling of that page.
 You can view the predefined classes in the [*Page YAML Classes*](/docs-v1/variables/#page-yaml-classes) section of the [*Default Style Variables and Other Configurations*](/docs-v1/variables/) guide.

 However, you aren't tied to Quire's predefined `classes`.
 You can also create your own!
 This is done by writing custom CSS that defines the function of that class and then using the `classes` key in the page YAML to apply it.